This tutorial is part of the Bytebase Terraform Provider series:

 Additional Control:

-• Exceptions: Grant bypass permissions for specific users and actions
+• Masking Exemption: Grant bypass permissions for specific users to query/export unmasked data

 Next Steps

 Congratulations!
 You’ve completed the Bytebase Terraform tutorial series.
-You now have a fully configured Bytebase instance with:
+You now have a fully configured Bytebase workspace with:

 • Database instances and environments